 4.4.2 The Contractor shall by notice of at least three weeks convey to the Authority the particulars of the machinery and equipment required for each day of the following one month.

-4.4.3 In the event that the Authority does not provide any machinery and equipment at the designated time in pursuance of the provisions of Clause 4.4.1, the Contractor shall be entitled to Damages in an amount equal twice the rates specified in Schedule-P. Provided further that the Contractor shall be entitled to Time Extension in accordance with the provisions of Clause 10.4 if the number of days for which the machinery has not been provided continuously exceeds 7 (seven) and/ or the total number of days of not providing the machinery exceed 15 (fifteen) days in a period of 03 months.10
+4.4.3 In the event that the Authority does not provide any machinery and equipment at the designated time in pursuance of the provisions of Clause 4.4.1, the Contractor shall be entitled to Damages in an amount equal twice the rates specified in Schedule-P. Provided further that the Contractor shall be entitled to Time Extension in accordance with the provisions of Clause 10.4 if the number of days for which the machinery has not been provided continuously exceeds 7 (seven) and/ or the total number of days of not providing the machinery exceed 15 (fifteen) days in a period of 03 months.

-9 Clause 4.3 may be suitably modified in the event that all the environmental/forest clearances for the Project Railway have been received or are not required.
-It should be clearly stated that all the environmental/forest clearances for the Railway Project has been received; or such environmental/forest clearances for the Railway Project are not required.

-10Delete if not applicable.

 [4.5 Electricity transmission lines

-The Authority shall procure the Applicable Permits and right of way for the erection, installation, and energisation of the transmission lines required for operating the Railway Project.]11
+The Authority shall procure the Applicable Permits and right of way for the erection, installation, and energisation of the transmission lines required for operating the Railway Project.]